Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 All of these results are motivating to narrow down the subject, and take a further look into one cluster or universe in the whole giant component Disney villain network.

-To read more about the Marvel universe check-out the next page
+To read more about the Marvel universe check-out the next page.